 Tap into a mother lode of Western history at the Fort Sill National Historic Landmark & Museum in Lawton.
 Established in 1869 by General Phillip Sheridan of Civil War fame, Fort Sill was once regarded as one of the most beautiful posts in the West.
 A number of celebrated Western folk left their mark here: the colorful Wild Bill Hickok and Buffalo Bill Cody served as scouts at the fort; the renowned Comanche chief Quanah Parker surrendered here; and Chiricahua Apache leader Geronimo came to Fort Sill in 1894.

-The ultimate in kitsch and hip pop culture, the Toy and Action Figure Museum in Pauls Valley, appeals to the kid and superhero dreams in all of us with 10,000 action figures, interactive hands-on areas, toys, memorabilia and behind-the-scenes toy news and info.
-Named as one of Time Magazine's "Top 50 Most Authentic American Experiences," from Batman to Star Wars to the "Collector's Bedroom," an area where literally thousands of action figures fill every inch and are said to come alive each night, the ideas and fun in this museum are anything but small.
+The ultimate in kitsch and hip pop culture, the Toy and Action Figure Museum in Pauls Valley, appeals to everyone's inner child with 10,000 action figures, interactive hands-on areas, toys, memorabilia and behind-the-scenes toy news and information.
+Experience one of Time Magazine's "Top 50 Most Authentic American Experiences," from Batman to Star Wars to the "Collector's Bedroom," an area where literally thousands of action figures fill every inch and are said to come alive each night.

 The Shattuck Windmill Museum & Park takes vintage windmills seriously – 51 of them cast a windy spell in this captivatingly sweet high plains park.